skalarproduktraum/phd-thesis/chapters/visual-processing.md

     \caption{Ranges for peripheral and central vision in humans.
 Central or foveal vision offers the highest acuity.
 Image (cc) by \href{https://commons.wikimedia.org/wiki/File:Peripheral_vision.svg}{Zyxwv99, Wikimedia Commons}.}
 \end{marginfigure}

-Adaption to visible objects happens in two ways:
+Apart from movements, the eye is also able to adapt itself internally to different viewing conditions.
+This adaption to visible objects happens in two ways:

-* the iris size can be modulated, changing the amount of light reaching the retina by a factor of 16.
-This contraction and expansion is not only due to light stimuli, but can also be triggered by drugs or hormonal changes, e.g. due to excitement.
+* the iris size can be modulated, changing the amount of light reaching the retina by a up to a factor of 16.
+This contraction and expansion is not only due to light stimuli, but can also be triggered by drugs or hormonal changes, e.g. due to excitement, and
-* ciliary muscles can modulate the lens thickness: when they relax, leading to tense zonules, the vision is adapted for distance, when they contract, the zonules get more slack, and the vision is adapted for closer objects — these are the aforementioned vergence movements.
+* ciliary muscles can modulate the lens thickness: when they relax, leading to tense zonules, the vision is adapted for distance, when they contract, the zonules get more slack, and the vision is adapted for closer objects — these are called vergence movements.

+Vergence however is only one kind of the movements the eye can perform, so let's get into more detail about the other forms of movement.

+### Eye movements

+\begin{marginfigure}
+    \includegraphics{./figures/EyeMuscles.jpg}
+    \label{fig:EyeMuscles}
+    \caption{Muscles of the human eye.
+Image (cc) by \href{http://patricklynch.net}{Patrick Lynch, Wikimedia Commons}.}
+\end{marginfigure}

+Following the classifications from [@Snowden:2012wu] and [@Duchowski:2017ii], eye movements fall into one of five categories:

+* _Saccades_ are quick and jumpy movements of the eye to reposition the fovea to a new area of interest.
+As such, they can be voluntary or involuntary.
+In natural environments saccades occur with high speeds, and several times per second.
+Their peak angular velocity can exceed $900^\circ/\mathrm{s}$, take approximately $200\,\mathrm{ms}$ to initiate, and then last for about $10-200\,\mathrm{ms}$.
+Saccades are _stereotypical_ and _ballistic_: Stereotypical movement means they always follow the same pattern of fast initial acceleration after an initial processing delay of about $200\,\mathrm{ms}$, followed by movement with maximum velocity, and concluded by a rapid slowdown as the eye reaches the target area.
+Ballistic movement means they are planned and, once initiated, cannot be stopped.
+During execution of the movement there is no visual perception, rendering the subject temporarilly blind.
+This effect is called _saccadic suppression_[^suppressionnote] [@Snowden:2012wu].
+* _Smooth pursuits_ occur when a subject is tracking a moving stimulus, where the eye's angular velocity is matched to the movement of the image of the stimulus on the retina.
+These are the only smooth movements the eyes perform.
+* _Fixations_, _tremors_, and _jitters_ occurs when a subject focuses on a particular object of interest.
+Counterintuitively, these movements do not completely fix the image on the retina, but jitter around it within about $5^\circ$ of visual angle.
+If they would not do that, the image would disappear within seconds. \TODO{Does this have to do with receptor bleaching?} This suggests that a different system is involved with fixations than with saccades or pursuits.
+Fixations last for about $150-600\,\mathrm{ms}$ and humans spend over 90% of viewing time with this kind of eye movement.
+It has also been found that miniature movements enhance the perception of high-frequency detail in a stimulus [@Rucci:20070f2].
+* _Vergence_ movements occur when a subject is moving its attention between near and far objects, with the eyes then moving in opposite directions.
+* (Physiological) _Nystagmus_ is a fast, compensatory movement of both eyes to either follow moving imagery (optokinetic nystagmus, such as when looking out of a train window), or when compensating for fast angular movements of the head (vestibular nystagmus).
+Both follow the same movement patterns.

+[^suppressionnote]: The most visible effect of saccadic suppression in humans is the lack of motion blur during saccadic eye movements, opposed to e.g. fast head movements.

+In the context of 2-dimensional localisation of gaze directions, fixations, saccades, and smooth pursuits are the most important eye movements.
+Vergence movements would also be interesting to detect and use, but considering that contemporary head-mounted VR displays are using regular, flat screen, with no possibility of actual scene depth, this is not yet a priority.
+Future displays are going to provide focus cues as well and will most probably change that [@Huang:2015ce; @Jang:2017dr; @Sun:2017ia].

+All of the described movements are optimisations to provide the best image possible, using "the world's worst camera" [@Duchowski:2017ii].
+We continue our discussion with the retina, the translator of photons to neural impulses.

-## Retinal architecture and processing
+## The Retina — Retinal Architecture and Processing

 \begin{marginfigure}
     \label{fig:retina_architecture}